cogini/multi-env-deploy/README.md

 Full-featured apps in languages like Ruby on Rails have multiple components, e.g. web front end, background job handler, periodic jobs, maybe a separate server to handle API traffic or web sockets.
-They use a relational database, Redis or Memcached, Elaisticsearch, CDN for static assets, SSL, S3 buckets, encryption.
+They use a relational database, Redis or Memcached, Elasticsearch, CDN for static assets, SSL, S3 buckets, encryption.
 They need logging, metrics, and alerting.

 They run in an autoscaling group and use a CI/CD pipeline to handle blue/green